label-sleuth/label-sleuth/frontend/README.md

 # Label sleuth frontend

 The frontend of Label sleuth is implemented using React.
 [Redux](https://react-redux.js.org/) is used to manage the state of the application and [mui](https://mui.com/) is the components library.
+A typescript migration from javascript to typescript is currently being performed.

 ## Requirements